DamianUduevbo/rate-my-dorm/README.md

 # Full-Stack Web App Project from Oasis at NEU.

-A full-stack dorm review web app 'RateMyDorm' that uses ReactJS DOM and React Router, with Firebase as a backend.
+A full-stack dorm review web app 'RateMyDorm' that uses ReactJS DOM for the front-end and Firebase as a back-end, along with React Router so users can navigate to different pages.
 Very little CSS was used.

 # Getting Started with Create React App